Published On: Jun 10 2011 03:41:14 PM CDTUpdated On: Mar 18 2016 01:00:00 AM CDT

 Pro wrestler Andre the Giant (top) appeared in several TV shows and movies, but his biggest role was as the giant Fezzik in "The Princess Bride."

 Andre the Giant wasn't the only wrestler who found acting roles in the 1980s.
-"Rowdy" Roddy Piper has made a career out of low-budget movies, but is most famous for 1988's "They Live."
+The late "Rowdy" Roddy Piper made a career out of low-budget movies, but is most famous for 1988's "They Live."

 Dennis Rodman, a fierce defensive player who won five titles with the Detroit Pistons and Chicago Bulls, also tried to break into acting, including a role opposite Jean-Claude Van Damme in 1997's "Double Team."